Interfaith Community Service Initiative

 About the Program

-Since 2012, a formal partnership was formed to engage faith partners throughout the county to gain significant information about the College Pathway Programs, Workforce Community and Economic Development (WCED), Free Application for Federal Student Aid (FAFSA), and opportunities for interfaith service throughout Cuyahoga County.
+Since 2012, a formal partnership was formed to engage faith partners throughout the county to gain significant information about the College Connections Programs, Workforce Community and Economic Development (WCED), Free Application for Federal Student Aid (FAFSA), and opportunities for interfaith service throughout Cuyahoga County.
 We recognize the importance of expanding our reach, and we continue to leverage faculty, staff and student engagement with faith leaders’ relationships within their organizations.
 We believe this will serve to strengthen connections with our College.

 Goals & Outcomes